Laczen/zephyrmodules/zb8/readme.md

   SPDX-License-Identifier: Apache-2.0
 -->
+# ZB-eight - A First Stage Loader and upgradeable bootloader

-# ZB-eight - A work in progress - expect rough edges
+**ZB-eight - A work in progress - expect rough edges**

+_If you need commercial support for ZB-8 do not hesitate to contact me._

+I will read the documentation later - take me to [getting started](./docs/getting_started.md)

 ## Overview